ThirtySomething/NAS-Information/README.md

 First of all install [Syncthing][app_syncthing] on the local PC and on the [NAS][info_nas].
 Then establish a two way synchronization between the PC and the [NAS][info_nas].
 This has to be done for both parties.

 In a second step establish also an additional two way synchronization between the two [NAS][info_nas] systems.
 This time ensure that in the section [File Versioning][info_syncthing_fileversioning] you choose the right versioning system for your demands.
+For example a `staggered file versioning` is much better than `simple file versioning`.
+Why?
+Assume you get files containing a timestamp.
+While using the `staggered file versioning` somewhere old versions will be deleted.
+The same scenario using the `simple file versioning` will never delete any old version and will bloat the storage size used by [Syncthing][app_syncthing].

 As summary you have